TechyNilesh/DeepTextSearch/README.md

 - High Accurate Text Recommendation and Search Output Result.
 - Best for Implementing on python based web application or APIs.
 - Best implementation for College students and freshers for project creation.
-- Applications are Text based E-commerce recommendation, Social media post and other text-based platforms that want to implement text recommendation and search.
+- Applications are Text based News, Social media post, E-commerce Product recommendation and other text-based platforms that want to implement text recommendation and search.

 ## Installation